-HEADER (Default).
-The values defined on the HEADER parameter will dictate the heading text.
-AVAIL CoolSpools Database will select the best available labels from the input file to create the header row.
+CoolSpools Database will select the best available labels from the input file to create the header row.
 This selection of label text is performed according to the following criteria.
 If the fields in the input file have Column Headings (DDS COLHDG keyword), they will be used to generate the column headings.
 Otherwise, if the fields in the input file have field aliases (DDS ALIAS keyword), those will be used instead.
 Otherwise, if the fields in the input file have text descriptors (DDS TEXT keyword), those will be used.
-Otherwise the field names will be used. created.
-NONE No header row is created.
-COLHDG For CSV, Excel and HTML files, a header row is created from the field column headings (DDS COLHDG keyword).
-This option is invalid if TOFMT(FIXED) is specified.
-ALIAS For CSV, Excel and HTML files, a header row is created from the field aliases (DDS ALIAS keyword).
-This option is invalid if TOFMT(FIXED) is specified.
-TEXT For CSV, Excel and HTML files, a header row is created from the field text descriptors (DDS TEXT keyword).
-This option is invalid if TOFMT(FIXED) is specified.
+Otherwise the field names will be used.

+For fixed-length ASCII text files, no header row will be created.

+No header row is created.